ADHD at Work: How to Thrive in a Job That Wasn't Designed for Your Brain

 The Workplace Was Not Built for ADHD Brains

 Open-plan offices.
 Back-to-back meetings.
 Long emails.
 Spreadsheets.
 Performance reviews based on consistency rather than bursts of brilliance.
-The modern workplace is essentially an executive function obstacle course — and ADHD brains are running it without the same equipment as everyone else.
+The modern workplace is essentially an executive function obstacle course, and ADHD brains are running it without the same equipment as everyone else.
+If you struggle with this, our executive function tips can help.

 But here is the thing: people with ADHD can absolutely thrive at work.
 The key is understanding where your brain struggles, where it excels, and building your work life around that knowledge rather than fighting it.